Friday, September 30, 2022

 Demi Chef: An experienced chef working under a chef de partie.

 Cuisinier: A generalist chef working in one or more sections.
+This tends now to be a role undertaken by many commis and demi chefs rather than a stand-alone position.

 Plongeur: Dishwasher or kitchen porter who cleans dishes and utensils, and may be entrusted with basic preparatory jobs otherwise done by apprentices.
+In modern use, the role is now described usually as "kitchen hand".

 Rôtisseur: The roast cook who manages the team which roasts, broils, and deep fries dishes.

-Charcutier: A chef who prepares pork products such as pâté, pâté en croûte, rillettes, hams, sausages and any cured meats.
-May coordinate with the garde manger and deliver cured meats.
+Charcutier: A chef who prepares pork products such as pâté, pâté en croûte, rillettes, hams, sausages and any cured meats; may coordinate with the garde manger and deliver cured meats.

 Grillardin: The grill cook who, in larger kitchens, prepares grilled foods instead of the rôtisseur.